 - 1 tablespoon minced fresh parsley

 - 1/2 pound ground beef

-- In a stockpot, combine the first nine ingredients.
+- In a stockpot, combine wings, carrots, potato, celery, tomato, onion, 1 Tbsp. salt, pepper and water.
 Bring to a boil.
 Reduce heat; cover and simmer for 1 hour or until chicken and vegetables are tender.

 - Meanwhile, for the meatballs, combine egg, bread crumbs, parsley, garlic, cheese and the remaining salt in a large bowl.
 Crumble beef into mixture and mix well.
 Shape into marble-sized balls.

 - Remove chicken meat from bones and cut into bite-sized pieces.
 Discard bones.
 Return chicken to the pot.
 Add meatballs and escarole; cook until meatballs are no longer pink, about 10 minutes longer.

 Nutrition Facts1 cup: 115 calories, 6g fat (2g saturated fat), 33mg cholesterol, 402mg sodium, 7g carbohydrate (2g sugars, 1g fiber), 9g protein.

 This soup was pretty bland and I even added garlic to the broth and extra Watkins chicken broth powder.
 I too used spinach instead of the escarole.
 Don't think I'll make this one again unless I spice it up more.